Aldridge, DeRozan lead Spurs over Trail Blazers 125-104

 The Spurs took over from there, later using an 11-0 run for a 95-82 lead early in the fourth period.
 Rodney Hood’s 3-pointer on the next Blazers possession after a timeout stopped that burst, but San Antonio kept pulling away.

-With his bench playing so well and extending the lead, Spurs coach Gregg Popovich elected stick with a bench-heavy unit to close out the victory.
+With his bench playing so well and extending the lead, Popovich elected stick with a bench-heavy unit to close out the victory.

 TIP-INS